 The good news is that bad posture is just a habit we’ve got into, and as we know, habits can be broken.

-Musculoskeletal practitioners like physical therapists and massage therapists can help by giving you specific exercises to help you strengthen weak muscles and relax tight ones, thereby improving your posture.
+Musculoskeletal practitioners like physiotherapists and massage therapists can help by giving you specific exercises to help you strengthen weak muscles and relax tight ones, thereby improving your posture.

 Getting that perfect spine isn’t a quick fix, but small changes to your daily routine, becoming more body conscious, and performing exercises a couple of days a week will go a long way to helping improve your posture, reduce the risk of injury, and prevent pain.